jennifermulroy/14-Deep-Learning-crypto/README.md

 dropout_fraction = 0.2
 ```
 <br/>
 The models were built with three layers and compiled with the Adam optimizer and mean-squared-error loss function.
-The models were fit with X_train and y_train, 10 epochs, and 1 batch size.
+The models were fit with X_train and y_train, 10 epochs, and 1 batch size.<br/>

 ```
 # Layer 1